September 19, 1610

 Birth of Carl Erich Correns in Munich, Germany.
 After Gregor Mendel had died, his work on heredity had been forgotten.
-Correns, a professor of biology at the University of Tübingen discovered Mendel’s manuscripts and conducted research confirming Mendel’s work.
+Correns, a professor of biology at the University of Tübingen discovered Mendel’s manuscripts and conducted the research confirming Mendel’s work.
 Correns became the director of the Kaiser Wilhelm Institute for Biology in Berlin in 1914.
 He died in Berlin in 1933.

 September 19, 1871

 Birth of Fritz Schaudinn in Röseningken, Germany.
-Schaudinn was a German zoologist and he he co-discovered, with Erich Hoffmann in 1905, the causative agent of syphilis, Spirochaeta pallida (also known as Treponema pallidum).
+Schaudinn was a German zoologist and he co-discovered, with Erich Hoffmann in 1905, the causative agent of syphilis, Spirochaeta pallida (also known as Treponema pallidum).
 The work was carried out at the Berlin Charité.
 Among Schaudinn’s other contributions to medicine include his work in the field of amoebic dysentery and sleeping sickness, his confirmation of the work of Sir Ronald Ross and Giovanni Battista Grassi (1854–1925) in the field of malaria research.